broadinstitute/warp/pipelines/broad/dna_seq/germline/single_sample/wgs/WholeGenomeGermlineSingleSample.changelog.md

 * Removed duplicate MarkDuplicatesSpark task from BamProcessing
 * Removed duplicate Docker image from CheckPreValidation task in QC

+# 2.4.4
+2021-06-17

+* Added an optional step to reblock gVCFs, this step is included by default
+    * The WholeGenomeGermlineSingleSample pipeline now outputs reblocked gVCFs by default.
+To skip reblocking, add '"WholeGenomeGermlineSingleSample.BamToGvcf.skip_reblocking": true' to the inputs

 # 2.3.4
 2021-06-01